lucasquemelli/House_Rocket/README.md

 **Step 02 - Feature selection**: identifying the most important attributes related to the price.

-**Step 03 - Assumptions test**: testing the formulated assumptions.
+**Step 03 - Assumptions test - Hypothesis test**: testing the formulated assumptions.

 **Step 04 - Insights**: the highlight of the main insights.